gueststream/VRPConnector/README.txt

 == Shortcodes ==

 The following shortcodes are available for use throughout your website.
 To use them simply add them to the page/post content.

-* [vrpAdvancedSearch] - Will display an advanced search for users to search your properties.
+* [vrpSearchForm] - Will display an advanced search for users to search your properties.
-* [vrpComplexes] - Will display a list of all your complexes
-* [vrpSpecials] - Displays all available specials
 * [vrpUnits] - Displays a list of all enabled units
 * [vrpSearch] - Accepts many additional values and displays units according to the values set.